Tensorleap-hub/edgeai-yolox/README.md

 Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda and make sure `conda` is on your `PATH` (restart the shell if needed).

 #### Step1.
 Install YOLOX (creates/uses a conda env)
-`setup.sh` now creates/activates a conda environment named `edgeai-yolox` with Python 3.9 by default, then installs CUDA 11.8 compatible PyTorch, MMCV, and the repo in editable mode.
+`setup.sh` now creates/activates a conda environment named `edgeai-yolox` with Python 3.9 by default, then installs CUDA 11.8 compatible PyTorch
 ```
 ./setup.sh
 ```